 – With more carbon dioxide being pumped into the atmosphere, research has shown that exposure to increasing levels of carbon dioxide can decrease the nutrient content of staple crops.
 More people will be faced with zinc and protein deficiency.

-– Animals are faced with severe heatwaves.
+– Animals are faced with severe heat waves.
 This has caused heat stress which reduces their overall productivity.

-– With drought, there’s shortage of food for livestock and there’s no water to grow grains and forage crops.
+– With drought, there’s a shortage of food for livestock and there’s no water to grow grains and forage crops.

 Now have it at the back of your mind that the fish population is already declining due to overfishing and death from oil spills and toxic chemicals.
 Climate change is now added to the list.

 – The acidity has also led to the bleaching of reefs.
-Coral reefs are habitats for fishes.
+Coral reefs are habitats for fish.
 They provide habitat to about 25% of all marine life.
 With their habitats gone, there’s trouble for everyone.

-Lot of people will be pushed towards unhealthy diets.
+A lot of people will be pushed towards unhealthy diets.
 There’s a big dietary shift to the next available option which is highly processed and caloric foods which isn’t the right choice.
 With this comes nutritional deficiencies and other diseases.